gskbyte/android-gskbyte-utils/README.md

 Some utility views, utility classes, fragments and Activities for Android projects.
 It is intended to be used as an Android Library Project on Eclipse.

 This is a not-yet-finished project and will be improved while I develop new stuff.
-I hope it is somehow useful.
+I hope it is somehow useful for you!

 Included components
 -------------------

 ### Collections ###

-- Double sparse array: a map with integer keys, with fast access per key but also per value.
+- Double sparse array: a map with integer keys, with fast access by key but also by value.

 ### Bitmap stuff ###

+- LRUBitmapCache: an implementation of an LRU cache especially designed for Bitmaps.
+- BitmapColorizer: utility class to get colorized copies of a given Bitmap.
+    - CachedBitmapColorizer: utilizes an LRU cache to improve access speed.
 - BitmapManager class: manages bitmaps referenced by their path and depending on their location (resources, assets, private directory or external directory).
 Loads images using lazy load.
 - ReferencedBitmaps: class used to reference subsets of a BitmapManager, allowing to have just a BitmapManager per application.
 - IndexedBitmaps: same functionality as ReferencedBitmaps, allowing to refer to bitmaps by index.